 These aren't the only reasons your boiler pressure might be low so if you can't find a leak and you haven't been bleeding your radiators recently then consult a qualified engineer.

-How to check if your boiler pressure is low
+How to check for low boiler pressure

 Most modern boilers have built in pressure gauges, so you can easily check the level yourself.
 If the pressure is below 1 bar, then your boiler is likely to have low pressure.

 What to do if your boiler has low pressure

 Once you know that the drop in pressure hasn't been caused by a leak, or a leak has been fixed, you can re-pressurise your boiler to bring it back to the normal level (1 bar) – check the instructions that came with your boiler to find out the boiler pressure recommended by the manufacturer.

 You can increase boiler pressure yourself by following our 8 simple steps below, but if you don't feel confident enough then you should contact a qualified professional.
 You can get free quotes from trusted engineers in your area by completing one of our simple forms.